K-3 Nonimmigrant Visa for Spouse: Pros and Cons

 If USCIS approves the Form I-129F (K-3 visa) petition before it approves the Form I-130 immigrant petition, the foreign national spouse does not have to wait for the immigrant visa process to be completed.
 USCIS will forward the approved I-129F to the U. S. Consulate for processing of the K-3 visa.
 After arriving in the U.S. on a K-3, the foreign national may apply for a green card.

-In some cases, the K-3 visa helps to shorten the time the parties are separated from each other.
-The K-3 visa allows the foreign national to enter the U.S. and live with the U.S. citizen spouse even before USCIS approves the immigrant petition.
-Some U.S. Consulates also process K-3 visas faster than immigrant visas.
+The K-3 visa allows the foreign national to enter the U.S. and live with the U.S. citizen spouse even before USCIS approves the Form I-130 immigrant petition.
+But whether U.S. Consulates process K-3 visas faster than immigrant visas is uncertain and varies across Consulates.

 2. Provides immigration benefits to foreign national spouse’s children in many cases